newchuyalong/libgdx-learning/Scene2d.ui.md

 ### <a id="VerticalGroup"></a>VerticalGroup ###

 The VerticalGroup class is equivalent to a Table with only a single column, but is more lightweight.
-VerticalGroup allows widgets to be inserted and removed, while Table does not.
+VerticalGroup allows widgets to be inserted in the middle and removed, while Table does not.

 ### <a id="HorizontalGroup"></a>HorizontalGroup ###

 The HorizontalGroup class is equivalent to a Table with only a single row, but is more lightweight.
-HorizontalGroup allows widgets to be inserted and removed, while Table does not.
+HorizontalGroup allows widgets to be inserted in the middle and removed, while Table does not.

 ## <a id="Widgets"></a>Widgets ##